The Presentation of the Queen's Colour, 25th July, 1952

-The presentation of the Queen's Colour to The No. 1 School of Technical Training in 1952 remains one of the station's highlights.
+The presentation of the Queen's Colour to The No. 1 School of Technical Training on the 25th July 1952 remains one of the station's highlights.
 It was received in the presence of Lord Trenchard, the "Father of the RAF" and was consecrated by Canon L. Wright, Chaplain-in-Chief to the RAF, whilst the colour itself was presented to the Queen by Air Commodore J. G. W. Weston, Commandant RAF Halton.

 The 63rd was the senior entry at the time, and so was the squadron to receive the colour and provide the guard of honour, however several other entries, including the 69th, were also on parade.
 The British Pathé film of the event has been digitised and published on YouTube.

 The Queen, as yet un-crowned and on one of her first-ever official duties, receives the colour from Air Commodore J. G. W. Weston before presenting it to Sergeant Apprentice F. M. A. Hines of the 63rd Entry, in 1952